Libric0/c-decision-tree/README.md

-# c-decision-tree: A Pretty, Categorial Decision Tree Library
+# Lumber: A Pretty, Categorial Decision Tree Library
 An intuitive, categorial decision tree library for python users, made primarily for educators and students.
 The syntax is very similar to scikit-learn and it has built-in visualization.

 ![Decision Tree Visualized](/assets/Diet.svg)